An overview of AEMO’s gas markets - elearning

 - Energy Markets: STEM, Balancing and LFAS

-Designed by AEMO’s industry experts, the new gas e-learning program provides an overview of the east-coast gas markets and is broken down into specific modules, so you can go through the content at your own pace.
+Designed by AEMO’s industry experts, the gas e-learning program provides an overview of the east-coast gas markets and is broken down into specific modules, to allow you to move through the content at your own pace.

-With over eight hours of e-learning, the course acts as a great precursor to AEMO’s face-to-face gas training, and provides an in-depth understanding of:
+With approximately eight hours of e-learning, the course acts as a great precursor to AEMO’s face-to-face gas education courses, and provides an in-depth understanding of:

 - AEMO’s gas markets: eastern and south eastern markets, Gas Bulletin Board and Wallumbilla & Moomba gas hubs.